mrwhats-it/buddy/README.md

    - Select some text on any page, right-click → **Add to Buddy** (or **Add to Buddy with comment** to attach a note).
    - Right-click a link → same options — the backend fetches and extracts the article content automatically.
    - Click the extension icon to open the side panel and chat about what you've saved.

-## Status

-MVP — see `01-start.md` for what's implemented, what's assumed/unverified, and what's next.